Digital Scan of Ancient Egyptian Mummy Amenhotep I Shows His True Face

 Working in collaboration with the famed Egyptologist Zahi Hawass, University of Cairo radiologist Sahar Saleem completed a thorough and comprehensive digital examination of Amenhotep I’s mummified body.
 She used 3-D computed tomography (CT) scanning technology to obtain detailed imagery of the preserved bones and soft tissue, which eliminated the need to remove the mummy’s linen wrappings in order to see what lay beneath.

-In the case of Amenhotep I, the latest analysis revealed a long list of previously unknown details about his physical appearance, as Saleem and Hawass explain in an article about their study that has just been published in Frontiers in Medicine .
+In the case of Amenhotep I, the analysis revealed a long list of previously unknown details about his physical appearance, as Saleem and Hawass explain in an article about their study that was published in Frontiers in Medicine.

 Amenhotep I Looked Like His Dad, Scientist Said

 The mummy of Amenhotep I was one of the few remaining royal mummies from ancient Egypt that had yet to be extensively examined, either digitally or through a physical unwrapping.
 Egyptologists had always been reluctant to touch the mummy, which had been remarkably well preserved in high-quality linen covered by garlands made from safflowers, delphiniums, and Egyptian river hemp.
 The mummy also featured a striking and attractive painted burial mask that could have been permanently damaged if its linen had been removed.

 Fortunately, digital technology has now advanced to the point where a digital scanning is actually superior to a direct hands-on examination.
 Saleem’s extensive analysis revealed a significant number of details about Amenhotep I’s physical characteristics, which had been largely unknown.

 - A Dream Destination for Egyptologists: The Amazing Amarna Necropolis

 - Egyptologists Set to Unravel the Identity of Mystery Pharaoh from Tomb KV55